-Getting an adjustable rate mortgage — in which the interest rate you’re paying can go up or down based on the market — may seem like a gamble.
-And why would you gamble when you can get a mortgage with a fixed rate and predictable payments?
+Are you in the market for a new mortgage or considering refinancing an existing one?
+Getting an adjustable rate mortgage may seem like a gamble since the interest rate you’re paying can go up or down based on the market.
+Why would you gamble when you can get a mortgage with a fixed rate and predictable payments?

-While no one can predict the future of interest rate movement, we’re here to say that an ARM can be a good options for some homebuyers.
+While no one can predict the future of interest rate movements, an ARM can be a good option for some homebuyers.
 If you pay close attention to your terms and plan carefully, an ARM can be a smart alternative to a fixed rate mortgage.

 To help you decide if an ARM is the right kind of mortgage for you, here are the top reasons to choose an adjustable-rate mortgage over a fixed-rate mortgage.

-- It can help you save.
-Because you’re generally paying less initially with an ARM mortgage, you have more available cash than you would otherwise.
-You can take what you’re saving during that fixed rate period and add it to your retirement or other savings plan, pay down other expenses, or perhaps to pay the loan down faster.
+With an ARM, you’re generally paying less initially than a traditional 30-year mortgage.
+You have more available cash than you would otherwise and can take what you’re saving during that fixed rate period and add it to your retirement or other savings plan, pay down other expenses, or perhaps to pay the loan down faster.

 Before you come to a decision: do the math.
 Decide how long you’re likely to stay in the home and check the terms of an adjustable-rate and a fixed-rate mortgage.
 You may be surprised to find that an ARM can be advantageous.